ClickCease

 Payout Limits for Medical Malpractice Claims in California are Changing

-Until recently, a cap has been placed on the amount that a patient can receive in non-economic damages from a medical malpractice case in California.
+Until recently, a cap was placed on the amount that a patient could receive in non-economic damages from a medical malpractice case in California.
 No matter how much someone suffered due to a negligent doctor, the payout was limited to $250,000.

-That medical malpractice law has long been criticized because it stopped victims from being adequately compensated.
-It also prevented law firms from being able to take on legitimate cases.
+Medical malpractice law has long been criticized because it prevents victims from being adequately compensated and prevents law firms from taking on legitimate cases.
 But now the law is changing.

 In 2022, California Governor Gavin Newsom signed legislation to increase the cap on med-mal cases.
 From January 1, 2023, the cap will start to rise.